rossgk2/Tensors-and-differential-forms/README.md

 The reason is because the pedagogy in this book is superior, at least from the perspective of those who are dissatisfied with [presentations of mathematics that sacrifice understanding for logical or technical efficiency](https://github.com/rossgk2/physmath?tab=readme-ov-file#the-dreaded-efficency-pedagogy).
 I aim to give a *best* presentation of every topic covered.
 There are many examples of this in each of the topics the book covers:

-## Linear algebra

-* An intuitive definition for linear independence is used: a set of vectors is defined to be linearly independent if and only if every vector in the set is not in the span of all of the other vectors.
-The traditional definition of linear independence is proved to be equivalent to this alternative definition.
-* A basis of a vector space is defined to be a spanning set for that vector space of minimal size.
-(The traditional approach of defining a basis to be a linearly independent spanning set has the downside of requiring a proof that the dimension of every finite-dimensional vector space is unique, which would ideally be an obvious fact that doesn't require a long proof).
-In the approach we use, it is an immediate consequence of minimality that dimension is unique.
-This alternative approach approach also uses the same idea as in the proof required by the traditional approach to prove that a set is a spanning set of minimal size if and only if it is a linearly independent spanning set, thus effectively switching a definition and a theorem from the traditional approach for pedadogical benefit.
-* Extremely convenient notation for the matrix of a linear function $\mathbf{f}$ relative to bases $E$ and $F$, $\[\mathbf{f}(E)\]_F$, is used.
-I have not seen this notation used elsewhere.

-If you're not convinced that the above slight pedagogical changes for linear algebra warrant extreme excitement, I won't blame you.
-(Though I would argue that the $\[\mathbf{f}(E)\]_F$ notation is in fact a major pedagogical change).

-The significant pedagogical changes are in the below topics (tensors and antisymmetric objects).

 ## Tensors
 * Tensors are presented in a linear algebra context before moving to the manifold context.
 Trying to learn tensors all at once in the manifold context is too much, in my opinion; there is plenty that needs investigation in the simpler setting of vector spaces.
 Most books on tensors take the approach that is "too much".
 * The fundamental properties of tensor product spaces are made clear because we use an abstract implementation of the tensor product $\otimes$ that straightforwardly fulfills said properties.
 Most books that do address tensors in the linear algebra context get lost in implementation details.
 For instance, many books use the definition of a tensor product space in which $(\phi \otimes \psi)(\mathbf{v}\_1, \mathbf{v}\_2) = \phi(\mathbf{v}\_1) \psi(\mathbf{v}\_2)$.
 Readers can easily get distracted by this implementation detail and be led astray from realizing what is really important, which is the fact that the tensor product $\otimes$ appears to be a bilinear function.